Insights

 Here’s the paradox: the more “in the moment” a performance feels, the more hours of preparation it secretly took to get there.

 It’s not the same as winging it.
-You might feel in the moment, but without preparation, that moment will likely be messy, unfocused, unintentional—and possibly ineffective.
+You might feel in the moment, but without preparation, that moment will likely be messy, unfocused, unintentional—and possibly irrelevant.
 And that’s exactly what the audience will see.

 Full Transcript